-Items: Items are materials used in the course of your maintenance work.
+Items: Items are materials used in your maintenance work.

 Items include spare parts, tools, lubricants, and anything else whose use you wish to track.
 MainBoss can report on your materials inventory, including how much of an item you have on hand, where particular items are stored, and when you need to re-order more stock.